I’m Dylan Wolff, a web developer from Melbourne, Australia.

 In March 2017 I spoke at RubyConf Philippines on the subject of fostering a welcoming, supportive, and productive environment for junior developers and it’s one I’m deeply passionate about.
 You can learn more about the talk and check out the slides here.

-I’m keen to help others who dream of working as a developer while seeing the world realise that dream, particularly those who are coming to the industry later in life (as I did).
+I’m keen to help others who dream of getting their start as a developer realize that dream, particularly those who are coming to the industry later in life (as I did).
 Feel free to hit me up on Twitter or shoot me an email if you have any questions about how to get started, or if there’s anything else I can do to help out.

 When I’m not writing code you’ll find me in the gym, out running, or planning my next trip.